Btk: One Management Option for Spongy MothDOWNLOAD

 Where can I get more information on Bt?

-More detailed information on the use of Btk to control gypsy moth caterpillars during an outbreak is available from:
+More detailed information on the use of Btk to control spongy moth caterpillars during an outbreak is available from:

-- The U.S. Forest Service’s “Bacillus thuringiensis for managing gypsy moth: A review.”
+- The U.S. Forest Service’s “Bacillus thuringiensis for managing spongy moth: A review.”

 - The Entomological Society of America’s “Is Bt safe for humans to eat?”